github/mentorships/CONTRIBUTING.md

 Summary: A couple sentences describing the project.

-Expected Outcome: A clear outcome that
+Expected Outcome: A clear outcome, where the answer to "Was the project successful?" is "yes" or "no".

 Skills: CoffeeScript, JavaScript, C, C++